prestonp/simple-rcon/README.md

 ### exec(cmd, [callback(res)])

 Sends rcon commands to server.
-Must be called after **authenticated** event.
+If exec is called before the `authenticated` event is triggered, the commands will be buffered.
+Upon authentication, all commands will be executed in order.

 __Arguments__